techsemicolon/gitdeployer/README.md

 ## License :

-This psckage is open-sourced software licensed under the MIT license
+This package is open-sourced software licensed under the MIT license